tdemont/Election_Analysis/README.md

 - Software: Python 3.7, Visual Studio Code, 1.66.2

 ## Results
-The analysis of the election show that:
-- There were 369,711 votes cast in the election.
+The analysis of the election show that there were 369,711 votes cast in the election.

 ### County Data
 County Votes: